-Jennifer Langer Jacobs Director, Department of Human Services Division of Medical Assistance and Health Services P.O.
-Box 712 Trenton, NJ 08625-0712
+Meghan Davey Director Division of Medical Assistance and Health Services Department of Human Services 7 Quakerbridge Plaza, PO Box 712 Trenton, NJ 08625-0712

-Dear Ms. Langer Jacobs:
+Dear Ms. Davey:

-The Centers for Medicare and Medicaid Services (CMS) is issuing technical corrections to the special terms and conditions (STC) for the New Jersey 1115 demonstration project entitled "New Jersey FamilyCare Comprehensive Demonstration" (11-W-00279/2), which was approved on July 27, 2017 under authority of section 1115(a) of the Social Security Act.
-The technical corrections ensure that the STCs reflect how the state is currently operating its demonstration.
-The changes to the STCs provide updated deliverable dates around the submission of the Pre-Print and Contract for the Delivery System Reform Incentive Payment program transition to an Alternative Payment Methodology.
+The Centers for Medicare and Medicaid Services (CMS) is issuing technical corrections to the Special Terms and Conditions (STCs) for the New Jersey 1115 demonstration project entitled "New Jersey FamilyCare Comprehensive Demonstration" (11-W-00279/2), which was approved on July 27, 2017 under authority of section 1115(a) of the Social Security Act.
+The technical corrections ensure that the Special Terms and Conditions (STC) reflect how the state is currently operating its demonstration.